embEDUx/documentation/src/background/background.md

 systems in use.

-The embEDUx project has been created to find a generic and automated approach for tasks concerning the preparation of soft- and hardware for these lab-courses offered at the HTWG, which is the reason why the embEDUx requirements will have a strong bias towards the requirements specific to the lab-courses.
+The embEDUx project has been created to find a generic and automated approach for tasks concerning the preparation of soft- and hardware for the lab-courses at the HTWG.
+Naturally, that's why the embEDUx requirements will have a strong bias towards the requirements specific to the lab-courses.

+## What is it, and what can it do?
+* Automated build system for customized Linux distributions
+* Centralized build configurations for all your Platforms
+* Individual configuration and builds for Linux-Kernel, U-Boot, RootFS, Misc-Files
+* Working examples for Raspberry Pi, Beaglebone Black,

-##
+## What is it not?
+* Magic system guess all your Platforms configuration automatically

 ## Initial contributors
-The project started off with three master students of computer science working on a team-project, supervised by a professor.
+The project started off with three master students of computer science who have been working on this project in a team, supervised by a professor.
 Namely, these are

 * Prof. Dr. Michael Mächtel
 * Lars Eckervogt